mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

  * **Inversion of Control**.
 When you see a functional expression like `list.map(f)`, you know that the `map` method cannot modify the original `list`.
 In functional code, the callee cannot change or do anything (only the caller), which means you don't have to program defensively and you can push decisions higher in your code base, resulting in more flexible programs with less wiring.
  * **Equational Reasoning**.
 When you see an expression like `list ++ list`, you know the meaning of this expression by inlining the value of `list`, and simplifying.
 More generally, in any functional code, you always know what an expression means through substitution and simplification.
 This makes it easier to understand what your programs do, and lets you refactor safely, without worrying that you're changing the behavior of your programs.
- * **Type-Based Reasoning**.
+ * **Type-Directed Reasoning**.
 When you see a type like `List[A] => (A => B) => List[B]` in functional code, you have some idea of what this function can and cannot do, merely by looking at the type.
 In Java, a method like `(InetAddress, InetAddress) => Boolean` could perform network IO (and in fact, `equals` on `InetAddress` does just this!), which means you need to thoroughly study implementations to understand what functions do.
+ * **Local Reasoning**.
+As a consequence of the other reasoning properties, it becomes possible to reason about quite a lot of code locally.
+Global understanding of the entire program is not necessary to understand local correctness, so it becomes faster and easier to make safe changes to the code.

 These reasoning properties only hold for functional code.
 You have to use different reasoning properties for non-functional code, which involve examining the implementation of methods (to see what they do, since the types don't tell you!) and simulating their stateful execution in your head.

-Humans aren't particularly good computers, and so lots of us don't like to study implementations and simulate stateful execution in our head.
+Human brains aren't particularly good at computation, and so many of us don't like to study lots of code and simulate stateful execution in our heads just to make a small change.

 If you mix functional code and non-functional code, then you have to constantly change the way you reason about the code, depending on whether you are in a functional section, or a non-functional section.
 The process of constantly switching how you reason about the code is mentally exhausting and error-prone.